nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 but the creation of the directories and files depends on where the user starts WerkIt! from.
 Specifically, it depends on the working directory that the user is in when he/she runs WerkIt!.
-In the user guide's [quick start guide](UserGuide.md#quick-start-guide) as well as the section regarding [information about the app's local storage](UserGuide.md#werkits-local-storage-information), the user has been told to create a new directory to put the WerkIt!
-JAR file in and to set his/her current working directory before starting the application.
+In the user guide's [quick start guide](UserGuide.md#quick-start-guide) as well as the section regarding [information about the app's local storage](UserGuide.md#werkits-local-storage-information), the user has been instructed to create a new directory to put the WerkIt!
+JAR file in and to set his/her current working directory to that new folder before starting the application.
 This is to ensure that the resource directories and files are created in the same location as the WerkIt!
-JAR file to ensure cleanliness on the user's local filesystem.
+JAR file as well as to maintain cleanliness on the user's local filesystem.

 #### Storage Format for Each Resource File
 There are four resource files in total: `exercises.txt`, `workouts.txt`, `plans.txt`, and `schedule.txt`.
 For all